WHATS HOT

 Jogging in moderation: Jogging is a great way to improve your cardiovascular health.
 It is also a great way to improve your mental health.
 Jogging in moderation can help you to improve your mood and reduce stress.

-The American College of Obstetrician and Gynecologists (ACOG) recommends 30 or more of exercise daily as long as there are no medical restrictions.
+The American College of Obstetrician and Gynecologists (ACOG) recommends 30 minutes or more of exercise daily as long as there are no medical restrictions.
 If you’ve been working out prior to pregnancy, you should be able to continue your regime, but if you have not, this is a perfect time to get started!
 You can begin with as little as 5 minutes, work to 10, then 15, up to at least 30.
 Take your time getting started and be sure to avoid jumping, sprinting, full sit-ups, and deep knee bends and strait-legged toes.
 Regular exercise during pregnancy can help improve your stamina and energy levels, prevent aches and pains, improve your mood, and promote weight gain.

 If you are pregnant, there are certain conditions which may prevent you from working out.
-These include a low placenta, , a weak cervix or a history of early labor, premature birth or miscarriage.
-If you have any of these symptoms while working out, right away and see your doctor: headache, shortness of breath, muscle weakness, chest, abdominal or pelvic pain, or persistent contractions.
+These include a low placenta, bleeding, a weak cervix or a history of early labor, premature birth or miscarriage.
+If you have any of these while working out, right away and see your doctor: headache, shortness of breath, muscle weakness, chest, abdominal or pelvic pain, or persistent contractions.
 Also be aware of dizziness, nausea, a cold or clammy feeling, or a decrease in urine output.

 Stretching and warming up before exercising is important, just like cooling down afterward.
 Avoid exercising intensely for several days and then being sedentary for a long time, as this can harm your health.

 You need to make sure you’re getting enough to eat when you’re pregnant.
 In addition to the calories you burn through exercise, you’ll need an extra 300 calories a day.
-Drink lots of (at least 8–10 glasses a day) and get plenty of rest.
-With all of these things in place, you’re sure to have a much more pleasant and manageable pregnancy. luck!
+Drink lots of water (at least 8–10 glasses a day) and get plenty of rest.
+With all of these things in place, you’re sure to have a much more pleasant and manageable pregnancy.
+Good luck!

 Previous Article